-- Understanding of accountancy / business models - Application of accountancy / business models - Evaluation of information, analysis and conclusions - Presentation of project findings and Graduate Skills in:
+- Understanding of accountancy/business models - Application of accountancy/business models - Evaluation of information, analysis and conclusions - · Presentation of project findings and Graduate Skills in:

 - Communication

 - Information gathering and referencing

-- Information technology
+- Information technology which includes the use of a spreadsheet.

 All of these make a significant contribution to the learning outcomes of the BSc (Hons) in Applied Accounting degree programme.
 You will demonstrate this range of skills by applying some of your previous ACCA learning in an approved project topic area to a specific, identified organisation.
-There is a maximum of 6,500 words for the Research Report.
+There is a maximum of 7,500 words for the Research Report.